-Andrew Richards, Interim Director
+Andrew Richards, Director

 Andrew Richards is Interim Director of Discovery to Product (D2P) and the Chief of Staff for the Vice Chancellor for Research and Graduate Education at UW-Madison where he manages the flow of issues, projects, and problems requiring either short-term responses or anticipatory preparations, and maintains close liaison and coordination with internal and external offices and entities.
 Richards previously served as the chief of staff for the UW System President.

 Abram Becker, MBA, Mentor-in-Residence

 Abram Becker is a mentor-in-residence at Discovery to Product (D2P), advising pre-commercial life science projects.
 He has experience in the pharmaceutical sector, market research and strategy.
 He was most recently vice president of strategy and operations for Evofem Biosciences